survivejs/react-book/manuscript/04_implementing_notes.md

 After this change, our application works the same way as before.
 We have gained something in return, though.
 We can begin to alter the state.

+In the earlier versions of React, you achieved the same result with `getInitialState`.
+We're passing `props` to `super` by convention.
+If you don't pass it, `this.props` won't get set!
+Calling `super` invokes the same method of the parent class and you see this kind of usage in object oriented programming often.

-W> Note that *babel-plugin-react-transform* doesn't pick the change made to the constructor.
+W> Note that *babel-plugin-react-transform* doesn't pick up changes made to the constructor.
 Technically it just replaces methods.
 As a result, the constructor won't get invoked.
 You will have to force a refresh in this case!

-T> In the earlier versions of React, you achieved the same result with `getInitialState`.
-We're passing `props` to `super` by convention.
-If you don't pass it, `this.props` won't get set!
-Calling `super` invokes the same method of the parent class and you see this kind of usage in object oriented programming often.

-## Adding New Items to `Notes` list

-Adding new items to the notes list is a good starting point.
-To get started, we could render a button element and attach a dummy `onClick` handler to it.
-We will expand the actual logic into that.
+### Defining `addNote` Handler

+Now that we have state, we can begin to modify it.
+A good way to achieve this is to add a simple button to `App` and then trigger `this.setState` to force React to alter the state and trigger `render()`.
+This method is asynchronous.
+React deals with the virtual DOM related details for you:

 **app/components/App.jsx**